RAKWireless/rak_common_for_gateway/README.md

       *	 10.RAK5146 USB
       *	 11.RAK5146 SPI
       *	 12.RAK5146 SPI with LTE
+      *	 13.RAK5147 USB
-      Please enter 1-12 to select the model:
+      Please enter 1-13 to select the model:

 step5 : Wait a moment and the installation is complete.